DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Background

 \subsection{Convolutional Neural Networks}

-Convolutional Neural Network (CNN) is a supervised feed-forward artificial neural network architecture.
-The supervised learning simply means that the data used to train the model is labeled.
-Other than labeling, training a CNN requires minimal human intervention and is easily automatable.

-The biggest advantage of the CNN is that it does not saturate easily and can reach unprecedented accuracy levels with more training data.
-Unlike the classical machine learning methods, CNNs do not require data features to be identified and pre-processed before training.
+Convolutional Neural Networks (CNN) is a supervised feed-forward artificial neural network architecture.
+One important aspect of CNNs is that they don't saturate easily and can reach high accuracy with more training data.
+Also, unlike the classical ML methods, CNNs do not require data features to be identified and pre-processed before training.
 Instead, CNNs discover and learn relevant features in the data without human intervention, making them very suitable for automated tasks.
-The fact that features do not need to be extracted manually offers great flexibility and makes CNNs the go-to classifier for processing large amounts of unlabeled data.

-The disadvantage of the CNN on the other hand is the requirement for large amounts of data and the computationally expensive training process compared to the classical ML models.
-Even so, in the past 5 years, decent number of results show that CNNs can surpass humans in certain tasks which only a decade ago were considered nearly impossible to automate.
+In the past decade, CNNs surpassed humans in many tasks that were considered nearly impossible to automate.
 This breakthrough is fueled by the rapid increase in GPU powered parallel processing power and the advancements in deep learning.

-In the past decade, CNNs have been very successfully applied to image, malware and many other classification problems.
+CNNs have been successfully applied to image, malware and many other classification problems.
 Training a CNN model is done in 3 phases.
-First, the labeled dataset is split into three parts; training, validation and test data.
-Then the training data is fed to the CNN with initial hyper-parameters and the classification accuracy is measured using the validation dataset.
+First, the labeled dataset is split into three parts; training, validation and test.
+The training data is fed to the CNN with initial hyper-parameters and the classification accuracy is measured using the validation data.
 Guided by the validation accuracy results, the hyper-parameters are updated to increase the accuracy of the model while maintaining its generality.
-After the model achieves the desired hyper-parameter optimization level, it is tested with the test data and the final accuracy of the model is obtained.
+After the model achieves the desired validation accuracy, it is tested with the test data and the final accuracy of the model is obtained.